Henry Quartey

 Henry Quartey (born 12 March 1971) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Ayawaso Central Constituency in the Greater Accra Region on the ticket of the New Patriotic Party.
-He is currently the Minister for Greater Accra Region.
+He served as the Minister for Greater Accra Region.
+On 14 February 2024, he was approved as the minister of the interior of Ghana replacing Ambrose Dery.

 Early life and education

 Quartey was born on 12 March 1971.
 He hails from Otublohum-Accra, a town in the Greater Accra Region of Ghana.
 He had his secondary educations at the Hams Secondary School in Dansoman and Zams Secondary/Technical School in Bolgatanga.
 He had his G.C.E.
 O'level at Osu Presbyterian Senior High School.
 He entered Ghana Institute of Management and Public Administration and obtained his postgraduate certificate in Public Administration.